LynneYan/HIsomap/README.md

 ## License

-Standard MIT disclaimer applies, see LICENSE.md for full text.
+Standard MIT disclaimer applies, see LICENSE for full text.